 - Inspect the vacuum belt.
 It is located within the brush roll.
 It is good to check it while the underneath plate is removed.
 Place a finger on the belt to feel if it is taut.
 In case of visible wear, cracks or sag you may have to replace the belt.
 It is recommended that you replace the belt once per year, although the replace-time may be short if you use your vacuum more.

 Things to check during vacuum maintenance

-- Always ensure that your vacuum is unplugged before you start your maintenance regime.
+- Always ensure that your best shark vacuum cleaner vacuum is unplugged before you start your maintenance regime.
 This practice may sound obvious, but if you ignore or forget to unplug it, it may lead to other serious problems.
 First your cleaner may start functioning abnormally.
 Secondly it may lead to electrical injury.